Home Heat Pump Guide

 Heat Pumps

 A heat pump extracts warmth from the outside air (or ground) and concentrates it to heat water that flows through your radiators or underfloor heating.
 For every unit of electricity it consumes, a well-installed heat pump delivers between 2.5 and 4 units of heat.
-This makes it fundamentally more efficient than any system that converts electricity directly into warmth.
+Heat pumps provide central heating and hot water from a single system, replacing your boiler entirely.

 Infrared Heating Panels

 Infrared panels are flat, slim electric heaters mounted on walls or ceilings.
-Instead of heating the air in a room (as a conventional radiator does), they emit infrared radiation that heats objects and people directly — similar to how the sun warms you on a cold day even when the air temperature is low.
+Instead of heating the air in a room (as a conventional radiator does), they emit infrared radiation that heats objects and people directly.
+Each panel heats only the room it is in.
+There is no central system, no pipework, and no hot water cylinder.

 Installation Cost Comparison

-Heat Pump Installation Costs
+Heat Pump (After Grant)

-Infrared panels do not provide hot water.
-If you are removing a gas boiler, you will also need an electric immersion heater or a separate hot water heat pump, adding £500 to £2,000.
+Infrared panels are cheaper upfront, particularly before the BUS grant is applied.
+After the grant, the gap narrows considerably.
+Infrared panels do not provide hot water — if you are removing a gas boiler, you will also need an electric immersion heater, adding £500 to £2,000.
+See our full cost breakdown for heat pump pricing.

 Running Cost Comparison